Slartibartfass2/Processing-Maze-Generator/README.md

 A maze generator made with Processing.

-This was a project I made in 2018 when I got inspired by [The Coding Train](https://www.youtube.com/@TheCodingTrain/videos) to work [Processing](https://processing.org/).
+This was a project I made in 2018 when I got inspired by [The Coding Train](https://www.youtube.com/@TheCodingTrain/videos) to work with [Processing](https://processing.org/).

 ## What it does